k1suxu/self-made-compiler-9cc/README.md

 This is a classic C compiler implemented by following the textbook available online: https://www.sigbus.info/compilerbook#%E6%A9%9F%E6%A2%B0%E8%AA%9E%E3%81%A8%E3%82%A2%E3%82%BB%E3%83%B3%E3%83%96%E3%83%A9

+The main goal of this project is to accomplish self-host.

 ## Scope of Coverage
 Please see `test.sh` for detailed test cases.